girlscript/winter-of-contributing/Cyber_Security/Week_3/Cybersecurity: 3 Computer Viruses? #1671.md

 __VIRUS(Vital Information Resources Under Siege)__
 ```
-                                              is the malware that supports Spyware-
+It is the malware that supports Spyware-
 the process in which personal details are kept an eye on to hack the accounts and reveal personal data.

 A computer virus is a set of code with the purpose of stealing information or corrupting the victims file.